High-performing organizations display a pattern of characteristics that our partner Argidius has called SCALE. The five considerations are:

 Bpeace is not entitled to respect and trust from Fast Runners.
 We earn it.
 And we do that through a culture of continuous learning and adjustment.

-- Learning starts with our values.
+• Learning starts with our values.
 Each entrepreneur has a story and life outside of work.
 Humans start businesses and we need to make human connections.
-Bpeace has 9 defined values that include:
+Bpeace’s values include:

-- We are now more agile in analyzing, adjusting and advancing our programs in real time.
-We deploy frequent and very short feedback loops after most Fast Runner interactions with Skillanthropists.
-In response to Fast Runners requests to upskill more than just their leadership teams, we incorporated simultaneous translation to make our services more accessible to non-English speaking employees.
+• We are more agile in analyzing, adjusting and advancing our programs in real time.
+We deploy frequent and very short feedback loops after Fast Runner interactions with Skillanthropists.
+In response to Fast Runners requests to upskill more than just their leadership teams, we incorporated simultaneous translation to make our services more accessible to Fast Runners’ non-English speaking employees.

-So now we are leveraging our previous selection efforts and doubling down on our own investment in businesses we already know make a difference.
+We are now leveraging our previous selection efforts and doubling down on our own investment in businesses we already know make a difference.

 Read the full Argidius SCALE report HERE.